-A solar lentigo (plural, solar lentigines), also known as a sun-induced freckle or senile lentigo, is a dark (hyperpigmented) lesion caused by natural or artificial ultraviolet (UV) light.
-Solar lentigines may be single or multiple.
-This type of lentigo is different from a simple lentigo (lentigo simplex) because it is caused by exposure to UV light.
+A solar lentigo (plural, solar lentigines), sometimes called an age spot or liver spot, is a brown macule (small, flat, smooth area of skin) caused by chronic sun or artificial ultraviolet (UV) light exposure.
+There may be just one lentigo or there may be multiple.
+This type of lentigo is different from lentigo simplex because it is caused by exposure to UV light.
 Solar lentigines are benign, but they do indicate excessive sun exposure, a risk factor for the development of skin cancer.

 Who's At Risk?

-Solar lentigines most commonly occur in older adults, particularly those who sunburn easily and fail to tan, but they may also occur in children.
+Solar lentigines most commonly occur in older adults, particularly those who sunburn easily, but they can occur in children and young adults.

 Signs & Symptoms

-Solar lentigines typically appear on areas exposed to natural or artificial UV light.
-They appear as well-defined, light brown to black, flat spots.
-In people who have been treated with a form of UV light therapy called PUVA, solar lentigines may occur in areas of the skin not exposed to UV light.
+Solar lentigines appear as well-defined, light brown to black, flat macules, typically on areas exposed to sunlight.
+In people who have been treated with a form of UV light therapy called psoralen plus ultraviolet-A radiation (PUVA), solar lentigines may occur in areas of the skin not exposed to sunlight.

-To prevent solar lentigines, avoid exposure to sunlight in midday (10 AM to 3 PM), wear sun-protective clothing (tightly woven clothes and hats), and apply sunscreen (SPF 30 UVA and UVB block).
+To prevent solar lentigines, avoid exposure to sunlight during midday (10 AM to 3 PM), wear sun-protective clothing (tightly woven clothes and hats), and apply sunscreen with sun protection factor (SPF) 30 or higher that blocks UVA and UVB rays.

-If solar lentigines are cosmetically bothersome, your physician may:
+If solar lentigines are cosmetically bothersome, your medical professional may:

-- Freeze the area lightly with liquid nitrogen.
+- Freeze the area lightly with liquid nitrogen (cryotherapy).

 - Recommend laser therapy.